 Infrared barbecue grills cook with radiant heat rather than convection or conduction energy.
 They have been called the microwave of outdoor cooking, and have been credited with breathing new life into today’s barbecue market.

-Their popularity has grown quickly since 2000, when the Infrared Burner’s patent expired, allowing any manufacturer interested in adding an infrared burner to a gas grill to do so.
+Their popularity has grown quickly since 2000, when the Infrared Burner’s patent expired, allowing any manufacturer interested in adding an infrared burner to a traditional gas grill to do so.
 Increasingly, entire grills utilize infrared technology.

 How Does an Infrared Grill Work?

-In an infrared grill, propane or natural gas is used to heat an emitter such as stainless steel or ceramic to super-high temperatures very quickly.
+In an infrared grill, propane or natural gas is used to heat an emitter such as stainless steel or ceramic plate to super-high temperatures very quickly.
 Temperatures range from 700 to 1,800 degrees Fahrenheit.
 Depending on the quality of the grill, these temperatures can be reached in as little as 30 seconds, though five to seven minutes is the norm.

 There are many brands and types of infrared grills on the market, but each is essentially a large metal box heated to extremely high temperatures.